blockbridge/blockbridge-kb/guide/openstack/index.md

 Deployment Modes
 ----------------
-When you deploy Blockbridge as a volume backend for OpenStack, you choose how to best integrate it with your OpenStack installation.
+When you deploy Blockbridge as a volume backend for OpenStack, you can choose how to best integrate it with your OpenStack installation.
 There are two deployment modes, which can be mixed and matched: **single-cloud** and **multi-cloud**.